- We've helped over 1,000 families each clear on average $52,373 of debt.

 If you are contacted by a creditor, you can give them your bankruptcy case number and you will not hear from them again.

-If you want to speed things along, however, you can also call the creditor as soon as you file and give them your bankruptcy case number.
+If you want to speed things along, however, you can also call the creditor as soon as you file and give them your bankruptcy case number.↑ Back to top

 The course is designed to educate you on making smart financial choices so that you won’t have to seek bankruptcy relief in the future.
 In the course, you will usually learn about:

 Course 2 can be completed online or by phone and takes at least 2 hours to complete.
-The fee for the course ranges from $10-$50, however the fee may be waived if your household income is under 150% of the Federal Poverty Level.
+The fee for the course ranges from $10-$50, however the fee may be waived if your household income is under.

 Usually, the 341 Meeting takes place about a month after filing.
 The main purpose of the 341 Meeting is to ensure that you are not hiding any expensive assets that should be distributed to creditors.

 If your papers were done correctly, you should have no trouble answering the trustee’s questions.
 Most 341 Meetings last about 5 minutes.
 Creditors are allowed to attend, although they almost never do.

 On the day of the 341 meeting, you will want to arrive at least 30 minutes before the scheduled time.
 But you should know that trustees often get behind and you may have to wait.
 So unless your case is scheduled for very early in the morning, you should plan to take the entire day off from work.